OSX Summit and Expo – The Good, the Bad and the Ugly

 Photo Credit: https://10times.com/outsourcing-expo-tg

-To make sure we were not getting drunk on still water I’ve re-checked these estimates via several third-party resources: everything pointed towards an interesting event we must attend, they had a good social media standing for a first edition and nothing pointed to a concern cause (and believe me – I am able to find them even where there’s nothing).
-As soon as my lizard brain calmed down, I called a meeting with our business development team where we’ve decided to pack our bags, brochures, business cards and go.
+To make sure we were not getting drunk on still water I’ve re-checked these estimates via several third-party resources.
+Everything pointed towards an interesting event we must attend.
+They had a good social media standing for a first edition and nothing pointed to a concern cause.
+And believe me – I am able to find them even where there’s nothing.
+As soon as my lizard brain calmed down, I called a meeting with our business development team.
+We’ve decided to pack our bags, brochures, business cards and go.

 Initially, everything seemed to be fine.
-We came in a bit early, got our exhibitor passes, managed to rehearse our pitch and set up the booth ambience.
+We came in a bit early.
+Got our exhibitor passes and managed to rehearse our pitch and set up the booth ambience.
 We’ve enjoyed the background setup hum, noticing there are a bit under 50 exhibitors there.
 More traffic for us I thought – note this down like a silly thought.
 Aside the event setup, everything seemed on spot.
 We’ve met some of our finest competitors, found some hardware partners and took the European pulse of the outsourcing market.

 There was plenty of time to do that – Why?
 We’ll get to that a bit further into this humble blog post.

 Aside everything that went to hell, we must admit, London’s ExCeL Exhibition Centre did not disappoint as a venue.
-Everything was at a walking distance, there were several expos we could attend without an entrance fee and there were plenty of break options to queue in front of.
+Everything was at a walking distance.
+There were several expos we could attend without an entrance fee.
+And plenty of break options to queue in front of.

-Everything was easy to find and you couldn’t miss any of the events because of unfortunate positioning or missing location pointers.
-From the time we arrived there, we needed only 2 minutes to get to the registration desk and another 2 for getting our exhibitor passes.
+Everything was easy to find and you couldn’t miss any of the events.
+From the time we arrived there, we needed only 2 minutes to get to the registration desk.
+And another 2 for getting our exhibitor passes.

-There were no annoying bag checks or security filters, no attendee corridors – everything was streamlined for maximum flow efficiency, without any congestion generating factors.
-All of the premises of a successful event have been set – however, as you’re about to find out, OSX Summit has been nothing of the sort.
+There were no annoying bag checks or security filters, no attendee corridors… Everything streamlined for maximum flow efficiency, without any congestion generating factors.
+All of the premises of a successful event were there.
+However, as you’re about to find out, OSX Summit has been nothing of the sort.

 Despite all of my confidence in numbers, expectations started to diminish as soon as I’ve noticed Microsoft’s #futuredecoded venue.
-Plenty of space, lots of traffic and to make the matter worse, it was positioned right next to the Outsourcing Summit and Expo space.
-At the time I assumed It wasn’t quite a degrading factor since the OSX’s delegate profile was quite different as compared to Microsoft’s #futuredecoded prospects.
+Plenty of space, lots of traffic and to add insult to injury – positioned right next to the Outsourcing Summit and Expo space.
+At the time I assumed It wasn’t quite a degrading factor.
+The OSX’s delegate profile was quite different as compared to Microsoft’s #futuredecoded prospects.

-Nevertheless, two hours after OSX’s opening, it was clear to me: the traffic we’ve set our expectations for was 100 times lower.
+Nevertheless, two hours after OSX’s opening, and voila: the traffic advertised to our expectations’ benefit – 100 times lower.
 During 2 days of exhibiting we’ve had the chance to speak to about 20 delegates, out of which 5 were somewhat qualified for our business model.